Marais/marais.github.io/evinced/deduplication.md

 # Evinced Deduplication Of Items

 ## Requirements
-There is a need to deduplicate traffic into the platform.
+There was need to deduplicate traffic in the pipeline.
 It should discard messages being send more than once.
-The uniqueness is open on how you define it per issue or page.

 ## Performance requirements:
 - Need to write fast, we receive a lot of new unique message